EFDC+ Explorer

 Animations

-For example, the animation to the right shows the EFDC+-simulated thermal plumes resulting from releases from a nuclear power station’s once-through cooling system.
+Animation of thermal plume releases from a power station's once-through cooling system.

-Time-Averaged Results/Residual Fields
+Time-Averaged Results / Residual Fields